Journal of Crowd Safety and Security Management

 For several years now, we at Working With Crowds have attempted to track down these Journals, to share with the crowd safety community that may not be aware of them.
 They allowed practitioners to share their thoughts and findings on relevant subjects, issues and improve understanding on crowd safety topics.

+In recent years, we have seen less and less involvement from industry in sharing and developing our underpinning knowledge; something this resource would like to see raised again.
 Unfortunately there was only ever 4 editions of the Journal and after the assistance of Martin Holmes and Prof. Dr. G. Keith Still, these are now on this page, for access.

 (We do not own the rights to any intellectual property of copyright to the Journal of Crowd Safety and Security Management.
 If you have concerns about the sharing of this property on an online platform, please contact us to discuss the removal of this collection.)